 MAAEs will be collected up to D29 as part of the unsolicited AEs; up to M6 post-vaccination as part of the SAE (Serious MAAE) and at any time during the study as part of SAEs that are related or fatal (serious related or fatal MAAE).

 Adverse Events of Special Interest (AESIs)

-AESIs will be collected from D01 to Month 6 (D180).
+AESIs will be collected from D01 to Month 6, and serious AESIs will be collected as SAEs.

 See Section 8.3.6 for the list of AESIs.

 SAEs